• Skip to content

 Social and emotional support from friends and family is one of the most important ways that all parents and families get a sense of belonging.
 Parents and families also feel that they belong when they’re part of a supportive neighbourhood network or can get involved in the community – for example, by volunteering.

 You can support LGBTIQ+ families in your neighbourhood by including them in these and other ways, and by speaking up if someone expresses views that discriminate against diverse families.
-Here are some ideas.
+Here are ideas.

 Being aware of what you say